South Toledo Bend State Park

 Boise Vernon WMA (12 miles west of Leesville) – Over 50-thousand acres managed primarily for pine timber.
 Camping and birding opportunities are available for visitors.

 Hodges Gardens State Park (6 miles south of Florien on Hwy.
-171) - Day-use visitors will enjoy the nature trails and extensive picnic area.
+171) - Cabins and campsites offer overnight accommodations, while day-use visitors can enjoy the nature trails and extensive picnic area.
 Water from the 225-acre lake is pumped through an extensive system of pools and waterfalls, adding to the beauty of the formal gardens.

 Cypress Bend Golf Resort (13 miles west of Many) – Offers an 18-hole Audubon Golf Trail championship golf course, as well as luxurious accommodations and fine dining.
 Meeting and conference facilities are also available.